Slint: 1992–present: reunions and reissues

-Reunions

 Nearly fifteen years after originally disbanding, three members of Slint—Brian McMahan, David Pajo, and Britt Walford—reunited to curate the 2005 All Tomorrow's Parties (ATP) music festival in Camber Sands, England.
 Also in 2005, Slint played a number of shows in the U.S. and in Europe.
 Though they insisted the reunion was short-term, the band regrouped once again in 2007 to perform Spiderland in its entirety in Barcelona as part of the Primavera Sound Festival, in London as part of the ATP Don't Look Back series of shows, as well as at a handful of dates in Europe, the U.S. (at Chicago's Pitchfork Music Festival, the Showbox in Seattle, and the Henry Fonda Theatre in Hollywood), and Canada.
 In addition to performing the album and the EP Slint, they also debuted a new composition called "King's Approach", which remains unrecorded.

 In a September 2012 interview conducted with Northern Irish music publication AU Magazine, David Pajo hinted at more activity from the band in the coming months: "We still communicate regularly and we've got some surprises for next year that fans will be excited about.
 I know I am."

-The band reunited in December 2013 to play as one of the headliners of the final All Tomorrow's Parties holiday camp festival in Camber Sands, England.
+The band reunited in December 2013 to play as one of the headliners of the final All Tomorrow's Parties festival in Camber Sands, England.

-In an August 2013 interview with Vish Khanna, former producer Steve Albini revealed that the band was working on remastering their second album, Spiderland, with producer Bob Weston.
-The deluxe Spiderland boxset was announced in January 2014.
+A deluxe Spiderland boxset was announced in January 2014.
 In 2014 Touch and Go released several live, demo, and practice sessions of songs recorded by the band between 1989 and 1990.
 These appeared as the LP Bonus Tracks, as well as in box set editions of Spiderland alongside the DVD Breadcrumb Trail, filmmaker Lance Bangs' 90-minute documentary about the band shot over the course of 12 years.
 In 2014, the band also performed at the Primavera Sound music festival in Spain and Portugal and Green Man Festival in Wales.
 The group has no plans to record new material and have since disbanded after their most recent reunions in 2013 and 2014.